kviljoen/Tychus/README.md

-    --vf_db           FILE		Path to the (single line) FASTA formatted virulence database --plasmid_db      FILE		Path to the (single line) FASTA formatted plasmid database --threads         INT		Number of threads to use for each process --out_dir         DIR		Directory to write output files to
+    --vf_db           FILE		Path to the (single line) FASTA formatted virulence database --plasmid_db      FILE		Path to the (single line) FASTA formatted plasmid database --threads         INT		Number of threads to use for each process --alignment_out_dir         DIR		Directory to write output files to

 Trimmomatic Options:
     --leading         INT		Remove leading low quality or N bases